wying3/cnf-certification-automation-with-dci/README.md

 ### Helm Chart Deploy and PR Chain Settings
 Upon the creation of the Helm chart certification project, we have the option to utilize the chained settings configuration from the preceding section to initiate the deployment of the Helm chart.
 Subsequently, we can submit a pull request (PR) for merging.
 It's crucial to note that there are a couple of vital prerequisites in place.
 Firstly, a pre-test of the Helm chart using the chart-verifier must be conducted to generate a report.yaml file, ensuring the successful completion of all chart-verifier test cases before the merge can proceed.
 Secondly, it is imperative that the container certification has been published in the catalog and that the corresponding images are available within the catalog as well.

+If you want to test helm chart PR without submit to Catalog, then please following this [sandbox-repository](https://softwarefactory-project.io/r/plugins/gitiles/dci-openshift-app-agent/+/35b28a7f30603a17d5567ebc82b2a3e2f8027d34/roles/chart-verifier)
 ```yaml
 ---
 do_chart_verifier: true